yash-shewalkar/TaskMaster--To-Do-list/README.md

 ➕ **Add, Delete, Complete:** Effortlessly add new tasks, remove ones you've conquered, and mark them as completed with just a click.

+🎉 **Attractive Intro with Typed.js:** Enjoy a captivating introduction when opening the web page or after reloading, thanks to the magic of Typed.js.
 ## How to Use

 1. 📋 Add a Task: Type in your new task and hit enter to add it to your to-do list.